 Our results with a CyberGhost VPN server in the UK: 6 Mbps.

 This result is the worst yet.
 Not only was ExpressVPN 39 times faster than CyberGhost on this leg, but only getting 6 Mbps on a 500 Mbps VPN connection is hard to believe.
 If you need a VPN for the UK, we seriously recommend you stop reading right here and scroll to the bottom of the page where we have links to numerous other VPNs, all of which are faster than CyberGhost when connecting to the UK.

 ExpressVPN heavily outperforms CyberGhost with faster speeds in every one of our speed tests.
 If you have a need for speed, ExpressVPN wins this category easily.

 Note: If your need for speed is intense, you should know this: while ExpressVPN thrashed CyberGhost in this set of tests, some other WireGuard-equipped VPNs are much faster than ExpressVPN.
-For two outstanding examples, check out our ExpressVPN vs Surfshark or our ExpressVPN vs NordVPN guides.
+Check out our ExpressVPN vs Surfshark or our ExpressVPN vs NordVPN guides for two outstanding examples.

 Speed testing winner: ExpressVPN